BRUCE LEE’S JEET KUNE DO

 JKD Trapping range is the crossroads between kickboxing, boxing and grappling.
 Examples of other martial arts which utilize some form of close range trapping are: Wing-Chun, Pencak-Silat and Filipino Martial Arts.

 JKD Integrated Submission Grappling encompasses a variety of systems, including some of the most popular styles such as: Judo, Wrestling, Jiu-Jitsu, Sambo, Shootfighting and Catch-as-Can.

 SIFU PAUL S. LEWIS

 Our founder Paul S. Lewis started his martial arts career all the way back in the late 1970’s, and went on to win back-to-back “No-Holds Barred” competitions after moving to Chicago, Illinois.
 Upon returning to the west in 1983, Sifu Lewis became an avid kick-boxer and eventually won the 1993 California State Open T.K.D.
 Championships.
-As Paul continued cross-training he began to question whether the systems he was training in at the time were truly conducive to dealing with real-life threatening encounters on the street.
+As Paul continued cross-training he began to question whether the systems he was training in at the time were truly conducive to dealing with the real life threatening encounters he’d already experienced on the street.
 So, he began researching more combative options by seeking out specific instructors in earnest.